grislyeye/grislyeye.com/posts/black-griffin-session-36.md

 <dd class="action">makes hand gestures to indicate his team’s places.
 He begins to count down with his fingers...
 1...
 2....</dd>
 </dl>

-<p>The party makes their way towards Ba's tent, but as they do, Biron trips on a tent rope, landing noisily and taking Orin with him.</p>
+<p>On three, the party make their way towards Ba's tent, but as they do, Biron trips on a tent rope, landing noisily and taking Orin with him.</p>

 <dl>
 <dt>Biron</dt>